gh0st17/Tank-Project/README.md

 - Improved physics models and parameters of vehicles
 - Add tooltips
 - Add sound of box crash
+- New collide processing
+- New start limiter.
+Limiter move for every 400 meters.
 ### Known bugs
 - The player can fall under the ground.
 Restart the game.